 emissions, convincing Muller of man-made climate change that led him to write the aforementioned op-ed.

-Another example of a converted climate skeptic is Jerry Taylor, founder and president of the Niskanen Center, a libertarian think tank.
+Jerry Taylor is the founder and president of the Niskanen Center, a libertarian think tank.
 Taylor used to be the vice president of the Cato Institute (a right-wing think tank) and according to himself, “used to write skeptic talking points for a living.”

 As he stated himself in an interview just last year, “from 1991 through 2000...
 I was absolutely convinced of the case for skepticism with regard to climate science and of the excessive costs of doing much about it even if it were a problem.”
 However, he then goes on to say that his perspective gradually began to change throughout the early 2000’s, with one significant event acting as a spark that caused him to doubt his stance.

 This event was a televised debate with climate change advocate Joe Romm, in which Taylor unknowingly presented numerous false statements about the Earth’s warming that Romm asked him off-stage after the debate to double check.
 Upon doing so, Taylor realized that Romm was correct, and that after he “talked to the climate skeptics who had made this argument to [him], it [turned] out they had done so with full knowledge they were being misleading.”
-This interview led him to dig more into the narratives he was pushing, to which he found that often times, they were ““dodgy, sketchy, misleading, or the underlying science didn’t hold up.”
+This interview led him to dig more into the narratives he was pushing, which he found that often times were “dodgy, sketchy, misleading, or the underlying science didn’t hold up.”

 Ultimately, it was this due diligence into the arguments he was forwarding that led him to realize that the science behind climate change often contradicted them, leading to him slowly changing his beliefs, leaving the Cato Institute and creating his own think tank, and becoming more and more vocal as an advocate of bipartisan efforts to combat climate change.

 This pattern of climate change skeptics converting to advocates is still not a common one, but it is becoming increasingly frequent.
-There are people like Bob Inglis, a former Republican congressman who lost his seat in the House of Representatives in 2010 after changing his mind on global warming, but has since gone on to create “RepublicEN”, a “nonprofit that strives to introduce conservative voices and solutions into the national discourse on climate change.”
+There are people like Bob Inglis, a former Republican congressman who lost his seat in the House of Representatives in 2010 after changing his mind on global warming, and has since gone on to create “RepublicEN”, a “nonprofit that strives to introduce conservative voices and solutions into the national discourse on climate change.”
 There are people like Bjorn Lomborg, a Danish academic and member of Time Magazine’s 100 most influential people of 2004, who published a book in 2002 arguing that global warming was overblown and unfit for attention.
 Since then, he has gone on to completely switch his stance on the issue, recently receiving attention for fighting for an increase in the carbon tax in his home country of Denmark.
 And finally, there are people like Michael Shermer, the publisher of Skeptic Magazine that used to believe climate change was greatly exaggerated but then reached a “flipping point” in 2006 when he acknowledged the “overwhelming evidence for anthropogenic global warming.”

-Throughout all of these people, there are two specific takeaways that I was able to identify.
+Throughout all of these people, there are two specific takeaways.
 First, that the original trigger that made these skeptics or cynics begin to doubt their beliefs almost always originated through someone they trusted and believed shared their own